 Common Name: Kawaka

-Libocedrus plumosa is a Evergreen Tree up to 9.00 metres tall.
+Libocedrus plumosa is an evergreen tree that can grow up to 9.00 metres tall.

 Lowland forests between latitudes 35 and 38°south[